Mississippi Misdemeanor Crimes by Class and Sentences

 By , Legal Editor

 Under Mississippi law, a crime is considered a misdemeanor if the maximum possible punishment does not include time in state prison (which makes a crime a felony in Mississippi).
-Generally, misdemeanors are less serious crimes that are punishable by up to a year to county jail and/or a fine.
+Generally, misdemeanors are less serious crimes that are punishable by up to a year in county jail and a fine.

 Unlike many other states, Mississippi law doesn't break out misdemeanors into different classes or categories, with the punishment determined by which class the crimes fall into.
 Rather, the state's criminal statutes spell out the possible penalties for each individual crime.
 If those penalties don't include time in state prison (in the custody of the Mississippi Department of Corrections), the crime is a misdemeanor, whether or not the statute describes it as such.

-• simple assault, including simple domestic violence (up to six months in county jail and/or $500 fine)
+• simple assault, including simple domestic violence: up to six months in county jail and a $500 fine

-• disturbing the peace (up to six months in jail and/or $500 fine)
+• trespass: up to six months in county jail and a $500 fine.

 What If a Crime Is Punishable in State Prison or County Jail?

 Prosecutors have a limited period of time (known as the "statute of limitations") for bringing most criminal charges.
-The criminal statute of limitations in Mississippi for misdemeanors is usually two years from the time of the alleged crime; however, some circumstances can temporarily stop the "clock."
-(Miss.
-Code § 99-1-5 (2020).)
+The criminal statute of limitations in Mississippi for most misdemeanors is two years from the time of the alleged crime.
+If a prosecutor files charges after the two-year limitations period has passed, the defendant can ask the court to dismiss those charges.

 Getting Legal Help